- Homosexuality

 Blood donations by MSMs in Guizhou is banned (indefinite deferral).

-Conversion therapy in Guizhou is not banned.
+Conversion therapy in Guizhou is ambiguous.

 Equal age of consent in Guizhou is equal.